Itabena/Msc_project_2025/Notes/Articles and books/Astrophysics/Papers_astphys/Stellar tidal disruption events in general relativity.md

 ## 3. Accretion in the Newtonian case
 There are two main takeaways I can see here.
 The stars goes through a compression in the z direction throughout the  TDE.
 Simulating these systems is difficult because this systems spans on several length and time scales, circulation may take a lot of time but good resolution in simulating the stars breaks down needs to be simulated in much smaller time scales and so on.

+## Summary
+This is too long to learn in such few days, I can see here that precession has a crucial role in the circularization of the accretion disc.
 -

 ## 4.\ Results & Conclusions